AxelWalthelm/ContourTracing/README.md

 The basic idea is to trace along edges instead of jumping from pixel to pixel following not always very intuitive rules.
 We follow along the border lines of the current foreground pixel and the background and decide onto which edge we will go next.
 So at every corner junction where four pixels join, we have to decide: go left, go forward, or go right.
 Only three options.
 And once we have defined that the foreground is 8-connected, the contour line is clearly defined and easy to follow.
 However we do not output the edges we travel on, we only emit the foreground pixels we encounter on this journey.
 The tracing is finished when we reach the start edge again.
 That's all, basically.

-The resulting algorithm is quite similar to Theo Pavlidis' algorithm, but it is simpler, does fewer pixel tests, and it can start on any pixel of the contour.
+The resulting algorithm is quite similar to Theo Pavlidis' algorithm, but it is simpler, does fewer pixel-tests, and it can start on any pixel of the contour.

 ## Function